josantonius/php-session/README.md

 To use this library with **Composer**:

+### Using objects

 ```php
 use Josantonius\Session\Session;

 $session = new Session();
 ```

+### Using the facade

-Or instead you can use a facade to access the methods statically:
+Alternatively you can use a facade to access the methods statically:

 ```php
 use Josantonius\Session\Facades\Session;